rsoesemann/codeclimate-apexmetrics/README.md

 </rule>
 ```

-All properties starting with 'cc_' are Code Climate specific and define how the results are displayed and how grade and ratings are calculated.
+All properties starting with `cc_` are Code Climate specific and define how the results are displayed and how grade and ratings are calculated.

 * **cc_categories**: The Code Climate specific [categorization].
 Might differ from PMD (https://github.com/codeclimate/spec/blob/master/SPEC.md#categories)
 * **cc_remediation_points_multiplier**: Multiplication factor for the Code Climate [Remediation Point](https://github.com/codeclimate/spec/blob/master/SPEC.md#remediation-points) default of 50.000)